aquaproj/aquaproj.github.io/docs/tutorial-extras/policy-as-code.md

 So you have to leave the management of `aqua.yaml` to each teams, but you also have to keep the governance and security.

 Policy file is useful for it.

-Policy would be useful in rather large team development than individual OSS or dotfiles or small team development.